Medicare Plus Choice (M+C): Interim Final Rule

 HCFA may approve single county M+C non-network MSA plans even if

-the M+C organization has a different commercial service area.
+the M+C organization has a different commercial service area. - Urgently needed services means covered services provided when

 an enrollee is temporarily absent from the M+C plan’s service (or,